-This affiliate network is totally free to join, no invite or approval process required.
+ShopStyle Collective is an affiliate network that is totally free to join, no invite or approval process required.
 This is the widget we use on all of our demo sites.

 We find their interface dead easy to use (plus just plain gorgeous).
 Creating a widget is as easy as pressing the Create button, picking some items and producing an embed code.
-Copy and paste the code into our handy Shop the Post field or directly into your WordPress or Blogger post – make sure you insert it in Text/HTML mode!.
+Then copy and paste the code into a widget, post or page – but make sure you insert it in Text/HTML mode!